worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 ADMINS = ["YOUR-REPLIT-USERNAME-HERE"]
 ```

-Here we initialize our application, our general and user databases and our list of admins.
+Here we initialize our application, our general and user databases, and our list of admins.
 Make sure to replace the string in `ADMINS` with your Replit username before proceeding.
 Also replace the secret key with a long, random string.
-You can generate one in your repl's Python console with the following two lines of code
+You can generate one in your repl's Python console with the following two lines of code:

 ```python
 import random, string